 Intellectual property laws typically offer protection based on the type of work that will fall under three categories - trademark, patent and copyright laws.

 Most of the owners of such intellectual property are unable to determine whether their product needs to be copyrighted, patented or trademarked for protection.
 In order to understand these terms, it is essential to go over the description of these distinctly different rights.
 In this article, we will understand the basic differences between these and how to make the right choice to register our product under intellectual property rights.

 Although the sole purpose of all three categories is almost the same to protect intellectual property, however, they serve completely different purposes and also for different products.

 The domain of intellectual property is vast.
 But it’s essential to have a good understanding of the most common rights that are offered through IP protection.
 The most commonly applied for are:

 TRADEMARK v/s COPYRIGHT v/s PATENT REGISTRATION -

-Trademark can be termed as a unique symbols, which can be anything such as signature, symbol, label, slogan, or combination of all used by an organisation or individual for their goods/ services.
+Trademarks can be termed as a unique symbols, which can be anything such as a signature, symbol, label, slogan, or combination of all used by an organisation or individual for their goods/ services.